I'M CHI NGUYEN.

-Visit my campaign website to learn about my journey to Queen's Park as I seek the provincial nomination for the Liberal party in Spadina-Fort York.
+Visit my campaign website to learn about my journey to Queen's Park as Ontario Provincial Liberal Candidate for Spadina Fort-York.

 I am a community engagement expert, public policy nerd and specialist for gender equality and inclusion.

 I have worked for some of Canada's most respected institutions, charitable agencies and do-gooding organizations to develop public policy, engage citizens and end systemic and cultural inequality.

 I have just wrapped up an incredible year as the inaugural Director of Social Innovation Canada: a new national network to support social innovators to roll up our sleeves to make sure that we help our planet and people reach our potential.

 We're living in challenging, messy times and we need to evolve how we work.
 Our traditional ways of solving problems are not enough to deal with the intractable problems of the day.
 What we need now is courage to experiment, to learn from our successes and failures and to keep pushing ahead.